Tropical Fukaya Algebras: Convergence for broken maps

-This estimate is similar to the one in \eqref{eq:degptwise} and the proof is the same -- by choosing a two-form on $\cX_P$ representing the Chern class and bounding it pointwise by $\om_{\cX_P}$.
+This estimate is similar to the one in Lemma \ref{lem:unifdegbd} and the proof is the same -- by choosing a two-form on $\ol X_P$ representing the Chern class and bounding it pointwise by $\om_{X_P}$.

-.1in {\sc Step 3}: {\em Uniform bound on the horizontal component of edge slopes}.\\ For a vertex $v$ and an incident edge $e$, the horizontal component of the slope $\cT(e)$ is the sum of intersection multiplicities at the node $w_e$ with horizontal boundary divisors of $\cX_{\ol P}$:
+.1in \textsc{Step 3}: \em{Uniform bound on the horizontal components of edge {direction}s}.\\ For a vertex $v$ and an incident edge $e$, the horizontal component of the {direction} $\cT(e)$ is the sum of intersection multiplicities at the node $w_e$ with horizontal relative divisors of $\ol X_P$: